urjathermal/rfid/README.md

 - **Search and Filter**: Easily search for specific RFID tags or individuals and filter by time or status.

 ## License
 This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code under the terms of the license.
+See the [LICENSE](./LICENSE) file for details.

 ## Contact
 For any questions or support, feel free to reach out: